melinda-hl-lim/Launch-School/rb-120_OOP/study_guide.md

 ## Classes and Objects

 Classes define objects.
 Objects are created from classes.
 - Class is to Object, as Blueprint is to House
 - Classes define the attributes and behaviours of its objects

 When defining a class, we focus on two things:
 - States: track attributes for individual objects
 - Behaviours: what objects are capable of doing

-#### Variable Types
+### Variable Types

 *Constants*:

-    - variables we never want to change
+- variables with values we never want to change

 *Class Variables*:
 - keep track of class level details
 - created by prepending `@@` symbol
 - can be accessed from within instance methods

 *Instance Variables*:
 - keep track of objects' unique states
 - are scoped at the object (instance) level
 - exist as long as the object instance exists

-#### Instance Methods
+### Instance Methods

 *Instance Methods*:
 - expose behaviours for objects
-    - defined in a class and are available to objects of that class
+- are defined in a class and are available to objects of that class

-**Def'n Instantiation**: the entire workflow of creating a new object (an instace).
-An object is returned by calling the *class method* `new`
+**Def'n Instantiation**: the entire workflow of creating a new object (an instance).
+An object is returned by calling the *class method* `new`.

 **Initializing a New Object**